gitops-ziichat-app/argo-config/app-of-apps/addons/auto-discovery/README.md

 # Auto Discovery

-These ApplicationSets are designed to automatically discover and deploy applications.
+These ApplicationSets are designed to automatically discover and deploy applications acting as [Kubernetes Addons](https://kubernetes.io/docs/concepts/cluster-administration/addons/), as well as any other cluster-wide tooling.

 ## Usage

-- **addon**
+- **suffix**

   This ApplicationSet is responsible for ensuring that kustomize overlays from repositories suffixed with `-addon` are applied to their respective environments.
-These repositories SHOULD contain kustomizations within
+These repositories **SHOULD** contain kustomizations within:

   - ./base
   - ./overlays/{environment}